 5.10 Two teams shall be promoted from each lower division and two teams relegated from each higher division.
 In the event of any teams finishing on equal points the result, including the divisional championship, shall be determined on matches won.
 If the matches won are equal the winner will be decided in a play-off on a neutral court to be arranged by the League Committee.
 If any team withdraws from any division before completing its fixtures, it shall be regarded as a relegation team for the purposes of this rule.
 Appropriate adjustments will be made throughout the lowers division at the discretion of the officers.

 6.1.
-The annual subscription to the league shall be agreed at each AGM and shall include a fee for personal accident insurance arranged by the League.
+The annual subscription to the league shall be agreed at each AGM and shall include a fee for public liability (only) insurance arranged by the League.

 6.2.
 All subscription shall be paid to the League Treasurer by 1st December each year, and if not paid by 31 December such team or teams shall not be permitted to participate in the second half of the league programme and may not attend league meetings or join the league for the following season.